FAIRChemistry/pyThermoML/README.md

 python setup.py develop
 ```

-This library depends on the following libraries:
+Make sure you have installed the following libraries:

 * pydantic
 * lxml